konelav/writeups/GoogleCTF2019-BQ/Day1.Satellite.md

     Password: start-sniffing!

 Okay, let's sniff `init_sat`'s traffic.
-Wireshark certainly rocks, but there are other good tools and I'm trying to leave command line as rare as possible.
+Wireshark certainly rocks, but there are other good tools and I'm trying leave command line as rare as possible

 First, open another shell and see what connections `init_sat` has.